igoynawamreh/htmlcssjs/README.md

 - The `build/dist` is ready-to-use production build.
 It can be used in your app or anywhere.
   - You can copy all files and directories in `build/dist/` to your app.
-  - Or you can [configure](#htmlcssjsconfigjs) the `out.dist` config to match your app structure, so you can use it directly without having to copy it manually.
+  - Or you can [configure](#htmlcssjsconfigjs) the `out.dest.dist` config option to match your app structure, so you can use it directly without having to copy it manually.
 - The `build/site` is a static site, and is suitable to be served over a static hosting service.
   - It can be used to create a static site.
   - It can be used to document your themes, components, layouts, etc.